CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    ![](./media/ss-14.png)

-1. You’ve successfully created an agent in Azure AI Foundry.
+1. You’ve successfully created an agent in Microsoft Foundry.
 Next, it’s time to enrich it with knowledge by connecting your indexed data in the upcoming task.

 ### Task 3: Connect Azure AI Search for RAG